Nanette Wylde: Career

 Collaboration with other artists is common in Wylde's practice with her primary collaboration partner being Kent Manske.
-Notable projects Manske and Wylde have worked together on include Foodies, Meaning Maker, Preserves, and You are the Tree.
+Notable projects Manske and Wylde have worked together on include Foodies, Meaning Maker, Preserves, and You are the Tree commissioned for the Redwood City Art Kiosk by Lance Fung.

 Her works are taught in university level literature and art classes.

 Artist's books

 Wylde works in the genre artist's books in which the artwork references or takes book form.
 She was commissioned by The San Francisco Center for the Book for their first year of small plates book projects in 2008.
 The book she created is Gray Matter Gardening: how to weed your mind.

 Wylde makes books under the imprint Hunger Button Books.
 Her artist's books have exhibited widely, won awards, and are included in international book arts collections.

 Digital media

 Wylde began using digital media tools, Photoshop and Painter software, to create images in 1991.
 She often combined software with traditional printmaking such as lithography and relief printing.
 Her work is included in several early software (Photoshop and Painter) publications.

 Wylde began working in interactive multimedia in 1994 while studying at Ohio State University's Advanced Computing Center for Art and Design.
 Her graduate thesis project was an interactive multimedia artwork titled A Brief History.
 The project was feminist in content, focusing on women's history and celebrating female diversity.
 The project included an interactive installation of images mounted on small wood blocks which the audience could move about on a series of small shelves to create their own narratives.